gpestana/notes/talks/dark_web_2018/main_script.md

 which users can access destination and content which would be restricted by governaments or ISPs.

-Journalists, whiteleblowers, political dissidents, NGOs, use Tor to communicate and share information safely, without being traced by potential rogue governaments or enemies.

-Tor does not solve all the problems.
-It only protects the transport of data.

-Why is data harvesting important?
+End-to-end encription is equaly important.
+Unfortunately, we cannot rely on current websites and apps to do that for us.

+## Why should you use Tor?

+So now that we know more about what the dark web is and how it is different from the technologies that enable it, such as Tor, the next question is why should you care about them?
+This is, in my opinion, the most interesting part of the discussion.

+The first reason is that internet providers and governaments have the tools and the will to track the online behaviour of its users and citizens, respectively.
+This is a fact and it was demonstrated by the documents leaked by Snowden and Manning about internet surveillance programs carried out by the US and EU intelligent services.
+While you may not be concerned about the fact that your governament may be able to collect all your online activity - and of your families - because you trust it, remember that the data is not only collected but also stored.
+With the current volatility in our society, are we able to ensure that sensitive data about ourselves and our families will not be used against us in the future?
+We do not and should not have to take that risk.

+Another reason is essentially that our lives are more connected than ever.
+The so called internet of things revolution and smart devices just came to increase the amount of sensitive data leaks, which we are not even aware of.
+> Concrete example here
-As our lives become more connected than even, corporations and malintented organizations have the capabilities to harvest more and more data about our private data.
+This gives companies and malintented organizations the capabilities to harvest more and more data about our private data.
 Where do we usually access the internet?
 Which websites do we use the most?
 What are our interests?
 Which services do we use?
-All this data can be easily harvested and ultimately put together to make a realisitc map of who we are.
-This data can easily be used for business purposes, discrimination and or criminal purposes.
+All this data can be easily harvested and ultimately put together to make a accurate profile of who we are.
+This data can easily be used for business purposes without our consent, discrimination and or criminal purposes.

-It's easier than ever for personal information to be collected and exploited by ad companies and other corporations.
+For example, It's easier than ever for personal information to be collected and exploited by ad companies and other corporations.
 Almost half of all websites roughly 99% of popular news sites have tracking software installed on their webpages [1][2].
 These trackers can reveal your identity, health and income data, or where you live.

-End-to-end encription is equaly important.
-Unfortunately, we cannot rely on current websites and apps to do that for us.

-Another important point for using these technologies is to make ilicit data harvesting so harder that it becomes inviable.
+The 3rd point I'd like to make is economics.
+Using these technologies is basically making ilicit data harvesting hard.
+So hard that it becomes inviable to do so.
 It's all about economics: if hackers and big companies cannot harvest illegally people's data because it is protected, then it becomes just too expensive for them to do so.
 It becomes too expensive for companies like Cambridge Analytica to profile people's based on their data in order to change the course of democraric elections.
 Or it becomes realy expensive for rogue governaments to spy on their citizens looking for opportunities to silent regime or moral oppositors.
-Same goes for hackers who are selling your data to god knows who.
+Same goes for hackers who are selling your data to the highest bidder.
 If enough people turn on their privacy shields on, then all those business models will not make sense and our society gives a step forward!
 So it becomes almost an ethically and moral imperative to protect your personal data.
 Not only for yourself, but for a fairer and more secure online society.

+If you are still not convinced and you still don't see a reason why you nor anyone else should use technologies that allow them to be anonymous online, think about the journalists, whiteleblowers, political dissidents, NGOs and other citizens at risk that use Tor to communicate and share information safely, without being traced by potential rogue governaments or any malintended actors
+- such as paid hackers.

+### How can you benefit from those technologies

+(..)
+So at this point you are asking yourself: what practical steps can I take in order to start protecting myself, my family and use these technologies?

+Tor does not solve all the problems.
+It only protects the transport of data.

 And how can you do it?
 With the help of technologies that -- unfortunately -- also power the dark web.

-## How can you benefit from those technologies (concrete steps on how to use
-## the technologies that power the dark web for yours and society benefit)

-So at this point you are asking yourself: what practical steps can I take in order to start protecting myself, my family and use these great technologies?

 A very good guide by The Citizen Lab from the University of Toronto called Security Planner (https://securityplanner.org/) <show in slides>.
 There you can find really good guides and easy guides to help youi protect your data and setup the Tor browsers in your desktop and Android or Apple device.

-## Wrap up
+### Wrap up

 The technologies that power the dark web are exactly that: technologies.
 Instead of being afraid of their misuse, it's up to us to use them in a way that